uit-bmtt/cloud-computing-course/README.md

 ![enter image description here](https://www.uit.edu.vn/sites/vi/files/banner.png)

-# Cloud Computing Course - Spring 2020
+# Distributed System Course - Spring 2020
-In this course, the fundamentals of Cloud Computing and related technologies are discussed.
+In this course, the fundamentals of Distributed System and related technologies are discussed.
 Practical exercises are an important part of this course because they are essential for thee understanding of these technologies.

 ## Table of contents:
 1.  [ Course Description. ](#desc)